lex-evergreen/dotfiles/README.md

 3. Run `alias dotfiles='GIT_DIR=$HOME/.dotfiles GIT_WORK_TREE=$HOME git'` - this will not persist, but will be replaced by the alias in `config.fish`.
 4. Run `dotfiles checkout` - you may have to delete files if there are any preexisting ones that would be overwritten.
 5. Run `dotfiles config --local core.worktree $HOME` to get `dotfilesnvim` fugitive working.
+6. Add any machine-specific fish config to `.fish` files in `~/.config/fish/conf.d/`, which will not be committed.

 ### Container setup
 Distrobox only mounts your host's `~` (home), but your container's `~` can be somewhere else so that dotfiles can be different and not cross-contaminate.